RealCaddish/Mandirs-of-Varanasi/README.md

 # Mandirs of Varanasi

-## Results from a Geographic Survey of India's 'Tiny Temples' in the city of Varanasi, India
+## Results from a Geographic Survey of India's 'Tiny Temples' in the City of Varanasi, India

 ### By Nathaniel Deaton